-Rebranding is one of the trickiest, and most expensive things you can do in marketing.
+Rebranding is one of the most expensive things you can do in marketing.
 But it’s not always a good idea… and many companies do it unnecessarily.

 You may have heard that social media giant Facebook — undoubtedly one of the most powerful, successful companies of the 21st century — recently announced that they are rebranding.
 They have changed their corporate name to “Meta” to reflect the company’s full line of current, and planned, products and platforms designed to build the “metaverse.”